Chongzhen Emperor

-Zhu Youjian was son of the Taichang Emperor and younger brother of the Tianqi Emperor, whom he succeeded to the throne in 1627.
+Zhu Youjian was son of the Taichang Emperor and younger half-brother of the Tianqi Emperor, whom he succeeded to the throne in 1627.
 He battled peasant rebellions and was not able to defend the northern frontier against the Manchu.
-When rebels under Li Zicheng reached the capital Beijing in 1644, he committed suicide, ending the Ming dynasty.
+When rebels under Li Zicheng reached the capital Beijing in 1644, he died by suicide, ending the Ming dynasty.
 The Manchu formed the succeeding Qing dynasty.